Iranian nationalism: Modern nationalism

 Modern nationalism in Iran dates back to 1905 when an almost bloodless constitutional revolution created Iran's first parliament.
 Reza Shah helped shape Iranian nationalism by infusing it with a distinctly secular ideology and diminishing the influence of Islam on Iran.
 By integrating European legal policies in the place of Islamic courts, Shah reassured the efficiency of the state bureaucracy and promoted a strong sense of Iranian nationalism.
+However, the nationalism promoted by the Pahlavi dynasty was distinctly Persian nationalist, defining Iranian national identity through Persians and the Persian language as its central foundations and promoting the Persianization of minorities.

 In 1935, Reza Shah asked foreign delegates and League of Nations to use the term Iran in formal correspondence.
 In addition, Reza Shah sought to change the names of various towns to honor pre-Islamic Persian kings and mythological heroes and to continue to reduce the power of the mullahs by seeking to modernize Iran.
 The Pahlavi dynasty thus was set irrevocably down the road towards infusing the country with a form of secular nationalism, a path that would eventually bring it into conflict with the country's clerical class.

 Iranian nationalism was a deciding force in the 1951 movement to nationalize Iran's oil wealth.
 Mossadegh's goal of nationalizing Iran’s oil came into effect in the year 1951.
 By allowing Iran to have full power and control over their prime resource, the AIOC and other European programs participated in an international boycott which eventually caused a deter in Iran's economy.
 After Mossadegh's deposition guided by help from the U.S. and Britain, Reza Shah's son and successor Mohammad Reza Pahlavi retained control and used the increased gas prices to expand modernization in Iran.

 Iranian nationalist discourse often focuses on the pre-Islamic history of Iran.
 In the 20th century, different aspects of this romantic nationalism would be referenced by both the Pahlavi monarchy, which employed titles such as Āryāmehr ('Light of the Aryans'), and by some leaders of the Islamic Republic that followed it.

 Despite the secular tendencies of the vast majority of Iranian nationalists, there is a grouping called the Religious Nationalists who are Iranian nationalists but also religious Muslims.